-Opinion on the Supplementary Information Relating to Capital Adequacy
+Review opinion on the supplementary information relating to Capital Adequacy

-Based on our review, nothing has come to our attention that causes us to believe that the supplementary information relating to capital adequacy prescribed by Schedule 11 of the Order, and disclosed in note 26 of the Disclosure Statement, is not, in all material respects:
+Based on our review, nothing has come to our attention that causes us to believe that the supplementary information relating to Capital Adequacy, and disclosed in note 28 of the Disclosure Statement, is not, in all material respects:

-- a. prepared in accordance with the Bank's Conditions of Registration; - b. prepared in accordance with the Bank's internal models for credit risk and operational risk as accredited by the Reserve Bank of New Zealand; and - c. disclosed in accordance with Schedule 11 of the Order.
+- a. prepared in accordance with the Bank's conditions of registration; - b. prepared in accordance with the Bank's internal models for credit risk and operational risk as accredited by the Reserve Bank of New Zealand; and - c. disclosed in accordance with Schedule 11 of the Order.